matthew-fogel/WebsiteHerokuVersion/README.md

 # PandemicTracker
-Use Node and the open source Coronavirus Tracker API to create a simple dashboard
+A portal into what's happening with the Covid-19 pandemic.
+Scripted using Node.js and Express.
+Uses the open source Coronavirus Tracker API.

 **Coronavirus Tracker API:**
 https://awesomeopensource.com/project/ExpDev07/coronavirus-tracker-api